 * * *

-But this is not where our story begins,
+But this is not where our story starts,

-this is the point at which we join it, this
+this is just the point at which we join it

 and larking, regattas and sandwiches.